What are Service Accounts?

 As service account credentials are changed, the automatic propagation of credentials to all places where they are referenced is a critical factor in preventing systems failures and downtime.

-Password Safe can dynamically discover service account enumeration before changing service account passwords every time it executes a credential change.
-The product can also propagate the credentials with speed and accuracy to prevent application downtime due to credentials being out of sync.
+Full management of these credentials requires knowledge of all valid account identifiers before making any change.
+This process is known as Account Enumeration.
+Every time it executes a credential change, Password Safe can dynamically discover service account enumeration before changing service account passwords.
+The product can also propagate the credentials with speed and accuracy to prevent application downtime due to out of sync credentials.

 Additional Best Practices around Service Account Provisioning